KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 It breaks the process down into a well-defined sequence of steps, feedback loops between them, and semantic artifacts that are produced or consumed in the process.
 The central contribution of the method is allowing to test if the produced knowledge graph satisfies the requirements for its construction.
 This is done via competency questions formulated as SPARQL queries embedded in SHACL shapes for test automation.
+As such, one of its key advantages is being based on established semantic web standards.

 We share the experience of applying the method to build a knowledge graph about antigen covid tests.
 The method aided in collaborative development of this knowledge graph, allowing its incremental refinement without regressions.